smartworkz-kyriacos/smartworkz/content/english/team/_index.md

 ---
-title: Ons team
+title: Our Team
-bg_image: "/images/banner/banner-2.jpg"
+bg_image: "/images/AI.jpg"
-description: Bij Smartworkz hebben we allemaal onze eigen specialismes.
-Kijk rond en kijk met wie jij wilt samenwerken!
+description: At Smartworkz we all have our own specialisms.
+Look around and see who you want to work with!
 url: about/team
+image: "/images/artificial_intelligence.png"

 ---